mxgrn/best-of-mac/README.md

 Very opinionated list of best macOS apps.
 I use these daily after considering a bunch of alternatives.

+## Application Launcher

+- [LaunchBar](https://www.obdev.at/products/launchbar/index.html) - tried so many times to switch over to something else, but always came back; not ideal, but still might be the best

 ## Time tracking and utils

 - [Tyme](https://www.tyme-app.com/en/) - very polished app for tracking time and putting up basic invoices